Pier-Two/c-ssz/README.md

-# SimpleSerializeC
+# C-SSZ

-SimpleSerializeC is a C library implementing the Simple Serialize (SSZ) [specification](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md).
+C-SSZ is a C library implementing the Simple Serialize (SSZ) [specification](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md).
 SSZ is a serialization format designed for simplicity and efficiency.

 ## Features